LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Abstract

 \section{Abstract}

-Knowing the language of an input text/audio is a necessary first step for using almost every natural language processing (NLP) tool such as taggers, parsers, or translation systems.
-Language identification is a well-studied problem, sometimes even considered \textit{solved}; in reality, most of the world's 7000 languages are not supported by current systems.
-This lack of representation affects large-scale data mining efforts and further exacerbates data shortage for low-resource languages.
-We take a step towards tackling the data bottleneck by compiling a corpus of over 50K parallel children's stories in 350+ languages and dialects, and the computation bottleneck by building lightweight hierarchical models for language identification.
-Our data can serve as benchmark data for language identification of short texts and for understudied translation directions such as those between Indian or African languages.
-Our proposed method, Hierarchical LIMIT, uses limited computation to expand coverage into excluded languages while maintaining prediction quality.\footnote{Data and code are available on \url{https://github.com/magarw/limit}}
+Knowing the language of an input text/audio is a necessary first step for using almost every NLP tool such as taggers, parsers, or translation systems.
+Language identification is a well-studied problem, sometimes even considered \textit{solved}; in reality, due to lack of data and computational challenges, current systems cannot accurately identify most of the world's 7000 languages.
+To tackle this bottleneck, we first compile a corpus, \texttt{MCS-350}, of 50K multilingual and parallel children's stories in 350+ languages. \texttt{MCS-350} can serve as a benchmark for language identification of short texts and for 1400+ new translation directions in low-resource Indian and African languages.
+Second, we propose a novel \textit{misprediction}-resolution hierarchical model, \texttt{LIMIT}, for language identification that reduces error by 55\% (from 0.71 to 0.32) on our compiled children's stories dataset and by 40\% (from 0.23 to 0.14) on the FLORES-200 benchmark.
+Our method can expand language identification coverage into low-resource languages by relying solely on systemic misprediction patterns, bypassing the need to retrain large models from scratch.\footnote{Data, code, and models are publicly available on GitHub under permissive licenses.
+Repository: \url{https://github.com/magarw/limit}}